rauljordan/ultimecia/README.md

 ## Insights

-Input DB sharing has a **negative impact** on how fast we reach higher coverage levels.
+Input DB sharing has a **negative impact** on how fast we reach higher coverage levels, but equalizes with the strategy that does not share DB inputs at a certain coverage level.
 Coverage DB sharing has the **most positive impact** on fuzzer effectiveness.

 ![Image](cov_reached_with_timeouts.png)